There are many inequalities within the NHS that impact BAME staff and patients, and understanding this is essential for your Medical School interview

 What Is The NHS Doing To Address This?

-NHS England and NHS Improvement is working to addresses BAME inequalities and inequities that COVID-19 has highlighted.
+NHS England and NHS Improvement are working to address BAME inequalities that COVID-19 has highlighted.
 Some of the measures include:

 Interview Questions About BAME and the NHS